minagrullon/9-1-module-two-final-practice-assessment/readme.md

 ### Add Shoutouts

-- When the user enters their shoutout into the text input and presses the "Submit" button, they should see:
+&nbsp; When the user enters their shoutout into the text input and presses the "Submit" button, they should see:

 - [ ] The shoutout should be an `li` inside of a `ul` element, with the name of the person in a `strong` element with a colon followed by the text of the shoutout in plain text afterwards.
 - [ ] The `li` should not have a dot next to it
 - [ ] The shoutout text should be cleared from the text input when the `Submit` button is clicked.

 - [ ] If the user selects a different dropdown option after making the shoutout, all of the shoutouts should persist. (i.e. stay on the page)